Treats pain and inflammation.

 - Swelling due to excess fluid

-What to expect when you start Toradol (Ketorolac)Skip what to expect section.
+What to expect when you take Toradol (Ketorolac)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Take it with food to avoid getting diarrhea.